Cardinals vs. Twins Player Props Betting Odds

 Arenado Stats

-- Arenado has collected 111 hits with 20 doubles, two triples, 22 home runs and 30 walks.
+- Arenado has put up 112 hits with 21 doubles, two triples, 22 home runs and 30 walks.
 He has driven in 78 runs with two stolen bases.

 Arenado Recent Games